 expansion project

 Since it began as a buying club 53 years ago, the Potsdam Food Co-op has met the community's need for specialty and whole foods with an emphasis on supporting local farmers, processors and producers.
-With nearly 1,200 member-owner households, this community-owned resource has a proven track record of leveraging financial resources to continue to meet demand.
+With over 1,200 member-owner households, this community-owned resource has a proven track record of leveraging financial resources to continue to meet demand.

 The Co-op has reached the limit on how much revenue can be earned at the current Elm Street location that includes a former house, and a brick oven bakery in a separate building.
 A 2017 market study analysis conducted by G2G Research Group, a nationally recognized consulting firm with a strong history of conducting market analysis for food cooperatives across the nation, explains that the small size and inefficient layout of the Potsdam Food Co-op’s current facility hampers the Co-op’s ability to capture more of the available sales potential that exists within our market area.
 Additionally, our current facility is not fully accessible; the ramp is difficult to navigate, the doors are too heavy and unwieldy, the aisles too narrow, and the majority of backstock is stored upstairs, which poses significant physical difficulties for staff who are responsible for keeping the store stocked with product.